Stocks slump as Trump says trade deal with China can wait

-NEW YORK (AP) — U.S. stocks fell sharply in early trading Tuesday after President Donald Trump cast doubt over the potential for a trade deal with China this year and threatened to impose tariffs on French goods.
+Stocks fell broadly Tuesday after President Donald Trump cast doubt over the potential for a trade deal with China this year and threatened to impose tariffs on French goods.

+The selling knocked the Dow Jones Industrial Average nearly 300 points lower and had the S&P 500 on track for its third straight loss as the market continued to give up gains after a strong November rally.

 Wall Street is also weighing the potential for an expanded series of trade disputes after a month of relative calm.
 On Tuesday, Trump proposed tariffs on $2.4 billion in French products in retaliation for a tax on global tech giants including Google, Amazon and Facebook.
 That follows a threat Monday to raise tariffs on steel and aluminum from Argentina and Brazil.

 Bank stocks also suffered heavy losses as investors headed for the safety of bonds and pushed yields lower.
 Banks rely on higher bond yields to charge more lucrative interest rates on mortgages and other loans.
-The yield on the 10-year Treasury fell sharply, to 1.74% from 1.83% late Monday.
+The yield on the 10-year Treasury fell sharply to 1.71% from 1.83% late Monday.

 Utilities and real estate companies held up the best as investors shifted money to the safe-play sectors.